samehmahmoud5515/MyProjects/README.md

 My Name is Sameh Al-Malah, I am a senior iOS/tvOS devloper.
 Also I worked as Android developer and have many apps on play store.
-I am ثnthusiastic to take a new challenge and ready to reallocate.
+I am enthusiastic to take a new challenge and ready to reallocate.

 IOS projects